Taxation in Massachusetts

 Massachusetts has four types of taxes: individual taxes, business taxes, sales taxes, and property taxes.

 Tax reductions in Massachusetts

 Massachusetts allows for tax reductions based upon different factors.

 Forestry, agriculture, and recreation

-Chapter 61 is a voluntary current use program designed by the Massachusetts Legislature to tax real property in the Commonwealth of Massachusetts at its resources value rather than its highest and best use (development) value.
+Chapter 61 is a voluntary current use program designed by the Massachusetts Legislature to tax real property in the Commonwealth of Massachusetts at its resource value rather than its highest and best use (development) value.
 Landowners who enroll their land in the program receive property tax reductions in exchange for a lien on their property.

 There are three types of Chapter 61 programs: